g-lalevee/apihub-curation-AAS/README.md

 This repository provides a concrete example of a custom **API Hub Curation** process, built using **Google Application Integration**.
 This process specifically ingests API metadata from Apigee [Advanced API Security](https://cloud.google.com/apigee/docs/api-security) (AAS), Risk Asessment.
 [Advanced API Security risk assessment](https://cloud.google.com/apigee/docs/api-security/security-scores) continuously evaluates API proxy configurations and calculates security scores to help identify and address vulnerabilities in your APIs.

-This API Hub Curation enrich API metadata that has been ingested by Apigee API hub plugins with the Security Score dynamically calculated by AAS.
+This API Hub Curation enriches API metadata ingested by Apigee API Hub plugins with the Security Score dynamically calculated by AAS.
 For a comprehensive overview, refer to the [Apigee API hub Curation documentation](https://cloud.google.com/apigee/docs/apihub/curations).

 The curation logic implemented here performs the following steps for each ingested API:

 * **Calculate the ASS Score:**

-  It calls Apigee Advanced API Security API to get the security score.
+  It calls the Apigee Advanced API Security API to get the security score.
-* **Initialize API hub custom attributs:**
+* **Initialize API hub custom attributes:**

-  The AAS Security Score is store in 2 differents custom attributes:
+  The AAS Security Score is stored in two different custom attributes:
     - `aas-score`: This attribute stores the Security Score at API version deployment level
     - `last-aas-score`: This attribute stores the last Security Score calculated at API level.